Cassin's finch: Description

 Adults have a short forked brown tail and brown wings.
 They have a longer bill than the purple finch.
-Adult males are raspberry red on the head, breast, back and rump; their back and undertail are streaked.
-Adult females have light brown upperparts and light underparts with brown streaks throughout; their facial markings are less distinct than those of the female purple finch.
+Adult males are raspberry red on the head, breast, back and rump; their back and under-tail are streaked.
+Adult females have light brown upper-parts and light underparts with brown streaks throughout; their facial markings are less distinct than those of the female purple finch.
+They can have brown, red, and white eyes.

+Distribution and habitat

 Their breeding habitat is coniferous forest in mountains of western North America as far south as northern New Mexico and Arizona; also Southern California near Baja California.
 They nest in large conifers.
 They move to lower elevations in winter.

 Northernmost breeding birds migrate south, as do some birds throughout the range of the species; many birds are permanent residents, however.
 Some non-breeding birds winter as far south as central interior Mexico.

+Behaviour and ecology

+Feeding

 These birds forage in trees, sometimes in ground vegetation.
-They mainly eat seeds, buds and berries, some insects.
+They mainly eat seeds, buds, and berries, with some insects also being eaten mainly during the summer.
 When not nesting, they often feed in small flocks.